MicrosoftDocs/azure-devops-docs/docs/pipelines/tasks/deploy/azure-key-vault.md

 ---
 title: Build and Deploy - Azure Key Vault task
-description: Learn about Azure Key Vault task for use in the phases of all of your build and release pipelines in Microsoft VSTS and TFS ms.assetid: 591A3606-F693-4DDD-9E9D-9F11BDD48C51 ms.prod: devops ms.technology: devops-cicd
+description: Learn about Azure Key Vault task for use in the phases of all of your build and release pipelines in Azure Pipelines and TFS ms.assetid: 591A3606-F693-4DDD-9E9D-9F11BDD48C51 ms.prod: devops ms.technology: devops-cicd